We often hear from patients wanting to dissolve existing dermal filler treatments that have led to undesirable outcomes.

 The cost of the treatment can vary and is dependent on the area and the symptoms.
-Normally, one course of dissolving is all that is needed to correct an area.
-Sometimes, a second course may be needed if a lot of Hyaluronic Acid (Dermal Fillers) was injected initially.
+Typically, one course of treatment is all that is needed to correct an area.
+However, you may need a second round if a lot of Hyaluronic Acid (Dermal Fillers) was injected initially.
 In rare situations, it may require multiple sessions of Hyaluronidase to dissolve the filler.
 Prices start from £200 and are calculated by the number of areas that need hyaluronidase injections and the volume required.